Punktum-dk/das-service-specification/README.md

 <a id="resources"></a>
 ## Resources

-Resources for DK Hostmaster DAS support is listed below.
+Resources for DK Hostmaster DAS support are listed below.

 <a id="mailing-list"></a>
 ## Mailing list